 This article is for artists, sculptors, writers, designers, illustrators, and cartoonists.
-For people who are just starting and looking for basic guides, as well as experienced artists who see other masters with an art agent and сonsidering whether he should also hire one.
+For people who are just starting and looking for basic guides, as well as experienced artists who see other masters with an art agent and considering whether they should also hire one.
 This post is also great if you’re someone who wants to show the graphic novel or picture book idea to a publisher, and would need help to get things moving.

-Although most artists do not have personal managers or agents, many masters are now looking for such service.
+Although most artists do not have personal managers or agents, many masters are now looking for such services.
 Increasingly, people are calling themselves art consultants, agents, or dealers with little or no experience in this business.
 You need to know the pros and cons of doing business with an art agent.

 What Does an Art Agent Do?

-An agent works on behalf of an artist, writer, illustrator, representing their work.
+An agent works on behalf of an artist, writer, or illustrator, representing their work.
 They take care of all the boring stuff so you can focus on creating art.
-And by boring stuff, I mean mostly the business affairs like the finances, legislation, negotiations, and communications.
+And by boring stuff, I mean mostly the business affairs like finances, legislation, negotiations, and communications.

 Agency sizes differ wildly, depending on both how many agents they have on staff, and how many artists they represent.

 As professionals in the art business, whose goal is to make a profit, art agents should have more contact with collectors, interior designers, event organizers, journalists, and other experts than the average artist has.
 Their services should open and help finalize projects, as well as introduce the master to new potential clients or sponsors which would provide them with more fame, sales, and event opportunities.
 If the art agent is professional and manages to find buyers regularly, this saves the artist’s time and allows them to focus on the artwork.

 Artists can recruit many types of managers.
 They may be: